theta-tools/Theta-Tools/CONTRIBUTING.md

 * Please correctly format your issues and pull requests
 * Please follow the guidelines in the [Contribution Plan](https://theta-tools.github.io/contributing/plan)
 * [V0.5+] Never commit directly to the `Main` branch.
 Open a new branch for commits
+  * Please name your branch according to the following specification `YOURUSERNAME/BRANCH-AIM`.
+E.G: `IzMichael/Add-ContactForm-Component`

 ## Code Formatting